Lazy-Coder-03/MarketSage/documentation/full dox.md

 This challenge leads to several critical issues:

-- **Delayed Insights:** Businesses are often reactive rather than proactive, making decisions based on outdated or incomplete information.
+- **Delayed Insights:** Investors are often reactive rather than proactive, making decisions based on outdated or incomplete information.
 - **Inefficient Resource Allocation:** Manual collection and analysis consume valuable resources.
 - **Bias and Subjectivity:** Human judgment can skew interpretations of market signals.